wwwsl0727/Programming_Project/README.md

 ## The efficiency of the model
-Both the model in the simple maze and in the transport map gets stable after <40 generations, taking several seconds.
+Applying the model to the simple maze or to the transport map gets stable after <40 generations, taking several seconds.

 ## Part 2: Multi-Agent